Let there be no misunderstanding –

 Atheists and others who hate God despises Christians who help others come to a saving knowledge of Christ.
 They are determined to battle those who would help immature Christians — particularly Christian children — grow in their relationship with Jesus Christ.

 Increasingly, our children are discriminated against for trying to present their Christian convictions in school.

-In fact, the purpose of government, including the Judicial Branch, are addressed in the next sentence of the Declaration, “That to secure these rights, Governments are instituted among Men, deriving their just powers from the consent of the governed.”
-We the people “consent” to the powers of Justice Kennedy and others to “secure these rights,” not take them away.
+In fact, the purpose of government, including the Judicial Branch, are addressed in the next part of that sentence, “…That to secure these rights, Governments are instituted among Men, deriving their just powers from the consent of the governed…” We the people “consent” to the powers of Justice Kennedy and others to “secure these rights,” not take them away.
 Perhaps it’s time We the People withdraw our consent from those working to dissolve our Constitution and failing to secure the rights given us by God.